uriborrajo/HETGEN1000/README.md

     --incomplete-matrix all-taxa-incomplete.incomplete \
     --log-path log
 ```

-*The extracted FASTA data are in a monolithic FASTA file (all data for all organisms) named all-taxa-incomplete.fasta.*
+###### EXPLODING THE MONOLITHIC FASTA FILE

-### 10. EXPLODING THE MONOLITHIC FASTA FILE
+If we want to analyze the statistics for each taxon, we need to separate the ```all-taxa-incomplete.fasta`` file into individual FASTA files for each taxon, each containing its respective captured UCEs.

-Sometimes, we want to know the individual statistics on UCE assemblies for each taxon.
-We can do that, exploding the monolithic FASTA file into a file with the UCE loci we have enriched by taxon:
+Run the following two commands: the first one separates the file by taxa, and the second one extracts statistics.

 ```
 phyluce_assembly_explode_get_fastas_file \